-Tim Cook, CEO of Apple stated the following in Apple’s financial press release on January 2nd, 2019: “We knew we had an unprecedented number of new products to ramp during the quarter and predicted that supply constraints would gate our sales of certain products during Q1”.
-Supply constraints as one of the most important reason not meeting the revenue targets and subsequent market expectations.
-The key question: when did Apple know and could they have known earlier?
+Tim Cook, CEO of Apple, stated in Apple’s financial press release on January 2nd, 2019: “We knew we had an unprecedented number of new products to ramp during the quarter and predicted that supply constraints would gate our sales of certain products during Q1”.
+Supply constraints are one of the most important reasons for not meeting revenue targets and subsequent market expectations.
+The critical question: when did Apple know, and could they have learned earlier?

 This is where AI comes in.
-At many very large organizations I observe a reluctance and misunderstanding of AI and how AI could help optimizing the supply chain.
-Organizations are in a default ‘firefighting mode’ and constantly surprised by changes in demand and/or supply.
-In today’s world we observe complex supply chains including thousands of various actors, continuously changing customer and consumer buying habits and preferences, raw material shortages, geopolitical events, heavy competition across multiple channels and an increased pace of innovation.
-All those individual elements impact the supply and demand, but the elements are also correlated to each other.
-One element can make the impact of another element stronger or weaker.
+At many large organizations, I observe a reluctance and misunderstanding of AI and how AI could help optimize the supply chain.
+Organizations are in a default ‘firefighting mode’ and are constantly surprised by changes in demand and supply.
+In today’s world, we observe complex supply chains, including thousands of various actors, continuously changing customer and consumer buying habits and preferences, raw material shortages, geopolitical events, heavy competition across multiple channels, and an increased pace of innovation.
+All those individual elements impact supply and demand, but the elements are also correlated to each other.
+One factor can make the impact of another aspect stronger or weaker.

-A CPG company with revenues around USD 10b employs on average between 500 and 1,000 planners.
+A CPG company with revenues of around USD 10b employs, on average, between 500 and 1,000 planners.
 Those planners are all working on demand and supply plans and are trying to make sense of all the data.
-They generate massive collection of Excel spreadsheets that is disconnected and standalone, while most decisions are based on historical information or best estimates from Sales, Procurement, Logistics and Marketing.
-Very often, those planners work in silos, resulting in information-asymmetry and existence of multiple plans without clear reconciliations.
-No wonder that organizations are not able to give predictable estimates to the market; they just do not understand what is happening… Next to unreliable estimates this also results in suboptimal capacity planning, excess stock, missed revenues, expedite costs, and so forth.
+They generate a massive collection of Excel spreadsheets that are disconnected and standalone, while most decisions are based on historical information or best estimates from Sales, Procurement, Logistics, and Marketing.
+Those planners often work in silos, resulting in information asymmetry and multiple plans without detailed reconciliations.
+No wonder organizations can give predictable estimates to the market; they do not understand what is happening… Next to unreliable forecasts, this also results in suboptimal capacity planning, excess stock, missed revenues, expedited costs, and so forth.

 - A Microsoft machine translation system achieved human-level quality and accuracy when translating news stories from Chinese to English.
 The test was performed on newstest2017, a data set commonly used in machine translation competitions.

 - Google developed a deep learning system that can achieve an overall accuracy of 70% when grading prostate cancer in prostatectomy specimens.
-The average accuracy achieved by US board-certified general pathologists in study was 61%.
+The average accuracy of US board-certified general pathologists in the study was 61%.
 Additionally, of 10 high-performing individual general pathologists who graded every sample in the validation set, the deep learning system was more accurate than 8.

 The number of benefits and possibilities that AI can bring continues.
-Imagine yourself assessing the predicted gap versus your target 3 months from now.
+Imagine yourself assessing the predicted gap versus your target three months from now.
 Wouldn’t it be awesome to have AI proposing which marketing campaigns to run to close the gap?
 Or to advise what pricing to apply to gain market share?
-Or which shipments to expedite while in the end still adding to your bottom-line?
+Or which shipments to expedite while, in the end, still adding to your bottom line?

 o9 Solutions (www.o9solutions.com) has developed a cloud-native and AI-powered supply chain platform that brings real AI to the marketplace.
-We have unique Use-Cases with some of world’s largest organizations where we apply AI to provide them with a competitive advantage.
-Many market forecasts predict 50% of the current S&P 500 companies to be replaced in the next 10 years.
-If your supply chain is still a primarily manual operated process, you will be in trouble.
-It is time to upgrade your enterprise systems and to embrace AI within your organization.
-Have a chat with o9 Solutions and let us create that competitive advantage for you!
+We have unique Use-Cases with some of the world’s largest organizations where we apply AI to provide them with a competitive advantage.
+Many market forecasts predict that 50% of the current S&P 500 companies will be replaced in the next ten years.
+You will be in trouble if your supply chain is still a primarily manually operated process.
+It is time to upgrade your enterprise systems and embrace AI within your organization.
+Please chat with o9 Solutions and let us create that competitive advantage for you!
 Before it is too late…